lizarias85/Project_3_Team_4/README.md

 ## Methodology

 1. ***Exploratory Data Analysis***
-* Took images classifcations and created an RGB value
+* Took images classifcations and created an RGB value and used cv2 library not learned in class
 * Calculated the averages of the RGB to display the distribution of the various image classifications.
  ![image](https://github.com/user-attachments/assets/6d10fa7b-6096-43e5-b5ec-75695300bb10)